aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/formulas/set-external-links-in-formulas/_index.md

 {{% alert color="primary" %}}

 Sometimes, it is necessary to include links to external files in formulas, for example, to evaluate a cell or range value against them.
-Aspose.Cells for Node.js via C++ provides this feature and this document explains how to use it.
+Aspose.Cells for Node.js via C++ provides this feature, and this document explains how to use it.

 {{% /alert %}}

 The sample code below shows how to include external files in formulas.

 ```javascript
 const path = require("path");